 The majority of pruning shears are constructed of steel, but there are two varieties used.

-High-carbon steel blades are extremely tough and can easily cut through a wide variety of materials.
+Carbon steel blades are extremely tough and can easily cut through a wide variety of materials.
 These must be kept clean and oiled regularly to prevent rust, but can last for years.
-These are also quite easy to sharpen as needed.
+Carbon steel is also quite easy to sharpen as needed.

 There are two basic cutting mechanisms for pruning shears: springback or ratcheted.

-Springback pruning shears are those which have a heavy spring that will open the jaws of the shears once your hand grip eases.
+Springback pruners, bypass pruners or snips mostly, are those which have a heavy spring that will open the jaws of the shears once your hand grip eases.
 Both are used for light to medium-weight pruning duties on softer green wood.

-Ratcheted pruning shears are generally those with an anvil-style blade.
+Ratchet pruners are usually those with an anvil-style blade.
 A ratchet system just behind the blade’s pivot point helps to provide extra pressure to cut through heavier, denser materials.